magento/merchdocs/src/sales/reorders-allow.md

 ## My Orders

-The _Reorder_ button is always displayed in the list with Orders (even if all products from the order is not available for reorder).
+The _Reorder_ button is always displayed in the list with Orders (even if all products from the order are not available for reorder).

 ![]({% link images/images/my-order-page-view.png %}){: .zoom}